Ionuț Neagu

-Ionuț Neagu (born 26 October 1989) is a Romanian professional footballer who plays as a box-to-box midfielder for Oțelul Galați.
+Ionuț Neagu (born 26 October 1989) is a former Romanian professional footballer who played as a midfielder and who works as a team manager for Liga I club Oțelul Galați.

-Neagu has formerly played for Oțelul Galați, Steaua București, Karabükspor, Nea Salamina, Gaz Metan Mediaș, UTA Arad and Cherno More Varna.
-He has been capped at international level by Romania.

 Club career

 Oțelul Galați

 Born in Galați, Neagu began his career with the youth system at Oțelul Galați.
 He made his professional debut as an 88th-minute substitute in a 1–1 away draw against Brașov on 22 May 2009 and finished 2008–09 season with two appearances.
 Neagu began to establish himself in the Oțelul first team from the 2009–10 season, making 24 league starts.
 On 7 March 2010, he scored his first goal in a 1–0 victory over CFR Cluj.

 Steaua București

 On 3 September 2013, Neagu agreed to join Steaua București after the club agreed a €620k transfer fee with Oțelul Galați.

 Cherno More

 On 27 June 2019, Neagu signed a contract with Bulgarian side Cherno More Varna.